dhsoon02/Cv_term_project_team01/README.md

 - Visualizations in `test_outputs/visualizations/`
 - Confusion matrix in `test_outputs/confusion_matrix.png`

-## Model Architecture

-The project uses a simple CNN architecture with the following structure:

-- 3 convolutional layers with ReLU activation and max pooling
-- Fully connected layers for classification
-- Cross-entropy loss function
-- Adam optimizer

 You can modify the architecture in `models.py`.

-## Customization

-### Changing the number of classes

-To change the number of classes, modify `NUM_CLASSES` in `train.py` and update the class mapping in `dataset.py`.

 ### Using a different model architecture